By Tara Peters, Strategic Communications Manager with Anthill, finalist of Best SaaS Product for HR at the 2022 Saas Awards

 How can deskless work be optimized?

 Choose a solution that provides the most inclusive technology for the most marginalized group in your workforce.
 Think about texting.
-At this point in the technology revolution, you’re probably thinking about the Metaverse, texting seem unnecessary.
-You may, however, chat to anyone at your place of business if you wish to because everyone nowadays has a phone.
+At this point in the technology revolution, you’re probably thinking about the Metaverse, so texting seems unnecessary.
+However, it is more likely that everyone at work has some kind of phone, and even a flip phone can text.
 It’s possible that employees won’t use your app because they don’t own a smartphone or because they don’t want your organization to have access to their personal information.

 Nonetheless, you should make sure the platform you use has automated choices to switch between languages so your HR staff can rapidly create a message that can be translated into each employee’s preferred language.
 It’s important to connect with each employee.